docker/docs/get-started/03_updating_app.md

 ### Remove a container using the Docker Dashboard

-If you open the Docker dashboard, you can remove a container with two clicks!
+If you open the Docker Dashboard, you can remove a container with two clicks!
 It's certainly much easier than having to look up the container ID and remove it.

 1. With the dashboard opened, hover over the app container and you'll see a collection of action